 Only supply extra protein to backyard chickens when appropriate, such as during a molt.
 “The consumption of high protein diets, especially meats and eggs, can significantly increase the rates of types of aggression between hens.”
 1“Incorrect diets that contain excessive levels of protein causes wetter droppings since the extra protein is converted into urates.
 This causes your chicken to drink more therefore you will see an increase in urates leading to wet, damp bedding.”2

 TREATS IN MODERATION

 All treats should be offered to chickens sparingly and infrequently.
 When chickens eat treats, they’re not eating feed, which is their primary source of nutrition.
 Commercially prepared feed is very carefully formulated by poultry nutritionists who closely monitor the composition of ingredients to ensure that a chicken’s daily vitamin, mineral and protein requirements are met.
-Supplemental foods (treats/snacks) replace a portion of those essential dietary elements.
+Supplemental foods (treats/snacks) replace a portion of those essential dietary elements, diluting the complete nutrition in the feed.
 Excessive treats, even healthy ones, can cause any of the following: obesity, reduced egg production, malformed eggs, habitual laying of multiple-yolked eggs, vent prolapse, a protein deficiency, feather-picking, fatty liver syndrome, increased risk of heat stroke and heart problems.
 Treats should be limited to no more than 5% of a chicken’s diet, which amounts to approximately 2 tablespoons of treats in any given day.
 Treats/scraps/snacks should not be fed to chickens daily due to the obesity-related health concerns which have reached epidemic proportions in backyard chickens.

 1 The Chicken: A Natural History.
 Barber, Daly, Rutland, Cawthray, Hauber .
 Race Point Publishing, 2012 p.
 109